rackerlabs/docs-developer-blog/_posts/2020-06-24-quic-a-game-changer.md

 subsequent connection (or session resumption) to the same origin requires no additional RTT.

-- **Security**: QUIC is an encrypted transport which means packets are always authenticated and encrypted.
+- **Security**: QUIC is an encrypted transport, which means packets are always authenticated and encrypted.
 This encryption prevents modification and limits protocol ossification by middleboxes.
-Comparable to TLS, QUIC uses only the most secure cipher suites that TLS 1.3 supports (complied with the perfect forward secrecy).
+Comparable to TLS, QUIC uses only the most secure cipher suites that TLS 1.3 supports (complying with perfect forward secrecy).

 - **Optimization (Multiplexing)**: Applications commonly multiplex units of data